developermano/pancakeswap-autobot/README.md

 # PancakeSwap AutoBot

-This is a README file for the PancakeSwap AutoBot project, a Python bot designed to automate certain tasks on the PancakeSwap platform.
+This is a Python bot designed to automate certain tasks on the PancakeSwap platform.

 ## Getting Started